 The current Association was formed in January 2007 by the merger of two previous subject sector associations.
 MeCCSA had been founded in 1999 from another merger of two associations in the field; the Association of Media Practice Educators (AMPE) had also been founded in 1999, after the emerging tertiary sector of media practice education organised to represent and help develop practice issues in both teaching and researching media.
 By 2005 it was recognised that collaborative working could be enhanced by closer ties, and both organisations held their first joint annual conference in 2005 at the University of Lincoln.
 A merger proposal was passed by both AGMs at the 2006 Leeds Metropolitan University conference, and the new MeCCSA came into being at Coventry University in 2007.

 Adopted by the Association at its Annual General Meeting, Coventry 11 January 2007.
 Annex A revised at its Annual General Meeting, Salford, 13January 2011.
 Text and Appendices revised following AGM, Bournemouth, 9 January 2014.
-Most recent changes incorporated following Executive Committee, June 2014, and ratified with new Annex A by AGM Northumbria, January 2015.
+It was further amended following Executive Committee, June 2014, and ratified with new Annex A by AGM Northumbria, January 2015.
+The most recent version was adopted following motions to the AGM in January 2022, to account for an extended membership and accommodating the annual conference in September.